MidnightMages/AdvancedComputers/README.md

 - ~~Making a wiki on https://wiki.ac.ghxx.dev/ that lists & describes all the api functions~~ (DONE)
 - ~~Sending network packets between ingame computers (with some intelligent packet handling to avoid having to write a custom ingame IP protocol)~~ (DONE)
 - ~~Make disk space limited and~~ (DONE)
-- Interaction with more minecraft blocks
+- ~~Interaction with more minecraft blocks~~ (DONE)
 - Add a soft computer ram limit
 - Finish adding anything that is missing from the Lua standard library (most notably some edgecase features in pattern matching, i.e. edgecases in string.gsub and related functions, though they mostly work)
 - Adding more fun stuff like servers, etc.

 ## Downloading
 You can download this mod from [Modrinth](https://modrinth.com/mod/advanced-computers) and possibly in the future also CurseForge.
-While in alpha, versions can also be downloaded via the [github releases section](https://github.com/MidnightMages/AdvancedComputers/releases), though we will stop shipping binary releases here at some point and then just focus on Modrinth and CurseForge.
+We will no longer be providing binary releases on GitHub, use Modrinth instead.

 ## Targeted minecraft versions
-Currently this targets Minecraft 1.20.1 (forge), but we do plan to extend that once the mod reaches the Release state (i.e. containing very few bugs and being mostly content complete).
+Currently this targets Minecraft 1.20.1 (forge), but we do plan to update to newer versions in the future.

 ## License & Attribution
 Feel free to include this mod in any modpacks without attributing us.